Rodrigo-NH/UE4HmapsGenerator/README.md

 Script will ask for all necessary parameters needed to take the input images, generate the tiles and generate/inform the necessary importing X,Y,Z UE4 scales.
 It will generate a 'customtiles' directory and auxiliary files in the same directory as origin files are located.
 The image file to be used as landscape texture/materials is optional but if you use it, needs to be a georeferenced file as well in the same projection/EPSG as the DEM file.
 Look the code for the 'METER_BY_DEGREE_FACTOR' variable, adjust as necessary depending the part of the globe you're working.
-This conversion is necessary as we need convert spatial resolution (pixel size) to a metric reference (meter) as UE4 workspace is a orthogonal world.
+This conversion is necessary if we need convert spatial resolution (pixel size) in decimal degrees to a metric reference (meter) as UE4 workspace is a orthogonal world.
 It may be better using a DEM image already in a ortoghonal projection (e.g. UTM) as you don't need to adjust 'METER_BY_DEGREE_FACTOR', accordingly your final objectives.
 This script was tested with [SRTM] DEMs but will accept other valid GeoTiff images.
 Starting from raw SRTM images if you don't know how to answer the Y/N questions, answer (Y)es for all of them to get started.
 [How to download SRTM]